Avoid a malpractice claim with QDROs gone wrong, and shield yourself against liability threats. Here is how to stay clear of trouble.

 - Neglecting to address survivor benefits, in the event the plan participant predeceases the alternate payee spouse, is a claim waiting to happen.

-Tim Voit is a recognized expert, financial analyst and founder of Voit Econometrics Group Inc (www.vecon.com).
-He has been retained in QDRO malpractice cases by insurance carriers to fix Qdros or computed damages.
-Mr. Voit is the author of Retirement Benefits & QDROs in Divorce, and Federal Retirement Plans in Divorce – Strategies and Issues.
+Tim Voit is a recognized QDRO expert, financial analyst, and founder of Voit Econometrics Group Inc. He has been retained in QDRO malpractice cases by insurance carriers to fix QDROs or computed damages.
+Tim is the author of Retirement Benefits & QDROs in Divorce, and Federal Retirement Plans in Divorce – Strategies and Issues. www.vecon.com

 In this podcast, Family Lawyer Magazine publisher Dan Couvrette interviews pension and QDRO expert Tim Voit and family lawyer Robert Burgs about the role of a Certified QDRO Specialist.